han-yaeger/yaeger/docs/entities.md

 In general static Entities will be typically used for menu-items or non-moving things.
 Dynamic Entities are typically used for anything that should move around the Scene, or should have time-based behaviour in general.

+## Properties for all entities

+Although there a different entities, they all share a basic set of properties.
+These include the *hue*, *saturation*, *brightness*, *rotation* and many more.
+One of the more interesting properties is the *viewOrder*, which can be used to influence the order in which the entities are rendered on the scene.
+The lower the value, the closer the entity is placed to the front of the screen.

 ## Different types of entities

 There are several Entities available, which can be divided into four different types: